kontent-ai/delivery-sdk-net/README.md

 ## Previewing unpublished content

 To retrieve unpublished content, you need to create an instance of the `IDeliveryClient` with both Project ID and Preview API key.
-Each Kentico Cloud project has its own Preview API key.
+Each Kentico Kontent project has its own Preview API key.

 ```csharp
 // Note: We recomend that you work with only either the production OR preview Delivery API within a single project.